Experienced software architect

 - ISIA was a master's program offered by the Ecole des Mines de Paris (one of the top 4 French graduate schools) in partnership with INRIA.

-- Strong emphasis on practice with a total of 14-months of internship.
+- Strong emphasis on practice with a 14-months internship.

 1997 - 2000